 Investment: $40,000 (IFI)

-Between 2018 and 2019, this project will help Mi’gmawe’I Tplu’taqnn Incorporated launch a sustainable forestry strategy for its nine member communities.
-The strategy will assess and identify manufacturing options and opportunities in the local forest sector.
+Between 2018 and 2019, this project helped Mi’gmawe’I Tplu’taqnn Incorporated launch a sustainable forestry strategy for its nine member communities.
+The strategy assesses and identifies manufacturing options and opportunities in the local forest sector.

 Read more about our investment in Mi’gmawe’l Tplu’taqnn Incorporated’s forest strategy project.